Universefei/podofomemo/doc/image.md

 draw image or other miscellies on a PdfPage.

-The following Classes are important to draw a imgage:
+The following Classes are important to draw a image:
 * `PdfMemDocument` document-level operations
 * `PdfPage` every image must draw on a certain page
 * `PdfRect` area to draw